 Read the Dexedrine (dextroamphetamine) Side Effects Center for a complete guide to possible side effects

-Caution is advised when using this drug in children because it may affect weight, growth rate, and final height.
+Children may be more sensitive to the side effects of this drug, especially weight loss.
+This medication may slow down a child's growth.
 The doctor may recommend temporarily stopping the medication from time to time to reduce this risk.
-Monitor your child's weight and height and consult your doctor or pharmacist for more details.
+Monitor your child's weight and height.
+Consult your doctor or pharmacist for more details.

 Additional Dexedrine Information